ytmytm/plus4-tcbm2sd/UserManual.md

 With the power off insert the tcbm2sd cartridge into the expansion port of C16/C116/Plus4.

+### Cartridge ROM

+There is a socket for a 32K (27E257) or 64K (27E512) EPROM/EEPROM for cartridge functionality.

+The 32K ROM will appear for the system as both cartridge 1 and cartridge 2.
+Its startup message will appear twice, but usually this is not a problem.

+The bottom half of 64K ROM will appear as cartridge 2, the top half as cartridge 1.

 ### Paddle mode

 If during power on a cable to a real 1551 is connected (if pin 16 on the TCBM2SD TCBM connector is shorted to GND) then Arduino will disable itself and TCBM2SD will become a paddle cartridge replacement: emulating behavior of the original PLA and 6523T chips.